ArneBachmann/sos/README.md

 - [Buy a coffee](http://PayPal.Me/ArneBachmann/) for the developer to show your appreciation!

 ### Important notice from the author ###
-> I have been developing this software over the course of the last 4 months in my spare time, and I put probably around 200 concentrated and sometimes painful working hours into it, a rough equivalent of at 10.000€ of development costs that I have granted to the open source community.
-This project has taken a lot of time away from my family and important duties in my life.
-I have decided that I cannot continue at the current pace, unless getting support in form of a lively SOS community, or by getting funding for the time I will put into SOS.
-I will continue to contribute bug fixes and add features according to my own priorities, unless someone else comes with feature requests and means to support them.
-As a user of FOSS I hope you understand this decision and support SOS in any way you are willing to, to make SOS the number one personal productivity tool for text and code workers.
+> I have been developing this software over the course of the last 4 months in my spare time, and I put probably around 200 concentrated and sometimes painful working hours into it, a rough equivalent of probably 8.500€ of development costs that I have granted to the open source community.
+Latetly, this project has taken a lot of time away from my family and other significant themes in my life.
+I cannot continue at the current pace, unless getting support in form of a lively SOS community, or by getting funding for the time I will put into SOS.
+Since SOS is already somewhat mature and well usable, I will reduce my efforts and contribute only bug fixes and features according to my own schedule and priorities from now on, unless someone else comes with feature requests and (financial) means to support them.
+As a user of FOSS I hope you understand this decision and support SOS in any way suiting You, to make it your number one personal productivity tool!

 ### List of Abbreviations and Definitions ###
+- **FOSS**: Free and Open Source Software
 - **MPL**: [*Mozilla Public License*](https://www.mozilla.org/en-US/MPL/)
 - **PyPI**: [*Python Package Index*](https://pypi.python.org/pypi)
 - **SCM**: *Source Control Management*